Paola Pliego

-María Paola Pliego Lara, known as Paola Pliego (born September 27, 1994 in Mexico City, México), is a Mexican-born naturalized Uzbekistani sabre fencer, bronze medallist at the 2015 Pan American Fencing Championships.
+María Paola Pliego Lara (born September 27, 1994, in Mexico City), known as Paola Pliego, is a Mexican-born naturalized Uzbekistani sabre fencer, bronze medallist at the 2015 Pan American Fencing Championships.
 Citing corruption of the Mexican Olympic Committee (mainly, Carlos Padilla Becerra, its president) as the main reason, she competed under the flag of Uzbekistan at the 2019 Fencing World Cup.

 Career

 Pliego became interested in fencing at the age of four after watching a fencing scene in The Parent Trap.
 She was too small to train at the time, but persisted in her interest and eventually took courses with her sister.
 She started to compete when she was a teenager.
 After she earned her first medals at the Mexican national championships, she trained at the Oregon Fencing Alliance, alongside twice-Olympic champion Mariel Zagunis.